Nytuo/Nytuo-Launcher/README.md

 ```
 snap install nytuo-launcher_2021.01.13_amd64.snap --dangerous
 ```
+- A .zip file with the same purpose of the windows version with the same requirement.

 ## Problems, issues, feedback, help, guides, more
 If you encounter a problem please tell me in the issues section of GitHub.
 I publish new updates frequently like for example bugs correction, new features and new look.